News

 Stage 5: Final LIS System Preparation & Training

-As the medical laboratory information system nears completion, final testing, end-user training, and system management preparations take place.
-This stage is crucial for resolving any outstanding issues before go-live.
+As the laboratory information system nears completion, final validation, end-user training, and preparations for system management are conducted.
+This phase is critical for resolving any remaining issues before go-live.

-The test environment is copied over to a dedicated training environment, allowing laboratory staff to practice and solidify their understanding of the LIS system.
-Meanwhile, LigoLab ensures that all critical open issues are addressed, providing a stable foundation for the transition to live LIS system production.
+The validated test environment is replicated in a dedicated training environment, enabling laboratory staff to practice workflows and reinforce proficiency.
+At the same time, LigoLab works to resolve all critical open items, ensuring a stable, well-prepared foundation for the transition to live LIS system production.

 Stage 6: LIS System Go-Live & Ongoing Support

-The final stage transitions the laboratory from a project-oriented training environment to full production.
-LigoLab provides on-site and remote support during LIS system go-live to ensure a smooth transition.
+The final stage transitions the laboratory from a project-based training environment into full production.
+During the LIS system go-live, LigoLab provides both on-site and remote support to ensure a smooth, controlled transition.

-The pathology software company’s ongoing support includes 24/7 help desk availability, issue tracking, and performance monitoring.
-LigoLab also offers continuous LIS system updates and training, ensuring laboratories remain up to date with the latest laboratory information system functions and advancements.
+Ongoing support includes a 24/7 help desk, comprehensive issue tracking, performance monitoring, and continuous LIS system training.
+This approach ensures laboratories stay current with the latest laboratory information system capabilities and ongoing advancements.

-This was a quick summary of what to expect during an advanced LIS system implementation with LigoLab.
-For much more details, we invite you to visit the Our Process section of this website.
+This overview provides a high-level look at what to expect during an advanced LIS system implementation with LigoLab.
+For a more detailed breakdown of each phase, we invite you to visit the Our Process section of this website.

-LigoLab’s structured and collaborative approach ensures that every LIS system implementation is a success.
-With careful planning, rigorous testing, and ongoing support, the LIS company has consistently helped laboratories replace legacy pathology LIS systems, optimize workflows, and future-proof their operations.
+LigoLab’s structured and collaborative methodology is designed to ensure every LIS system implementation delivers measurable results.
+Through careful planning, rigorous testing, and comprehensive ongoing support, LigoLab consistently helps laboratories transition from legacy pathology LIS systems, optimize workflows, and future-proof their operations.

-LigoLab’s unwavering commitment to customer satisfaction, adaptability, and innovation makes this company a trusted partner in the laboratory industry.
+Driven by an unwavering commitment to customer satisfaction, adaptability, and continuous innovation, LigoLab has earned its reputation as a trusted long-term partner within the laboratory industry.

 What to Consider Even Before the LIS System Implementation Starts

-For those who have only just begun to contemplate implementing a new LIS system, LigoLab has a helpful guide for that as well.
+For those who have just begun to contemplate implementing a new LIS system, LigoLab has developed a helpful guide.

 Getting Started: Planning & LIS System Selection

-The first step in any LIS system implementation is forming a selection committee to oversee the whole process.
-This team will conduct a needs assessment, evaluating current workflows to identify areas for improvement.
-Once requirements are clear, market research begins - analyzing laboratory information system vendors, attending trade shows, and seeking peer recommendations.
+The first step in any LIS system implementation is establishing a dedicated selection committee to guide the entire process.
+This team conducts a thorough needs assessment, evaluating existing workflows to identify gaps and opportunities for improvement.
+Once requirements are clearly defined, the evaluation phase begins with researching laboratory information system vendors, engaging with industry events, and gathering peer recommendations.

-A Request for Proposal (RFP) is a crucial tool at this stage, allowing labs to compare LIS software vendors on a level playing field.
-It’s essential not to rush the selection process; defining project goals, deliverables, and expectations with the chosen LIS company is key to long-term success.
+A formal Request for Proposal (RFP) plays a critical role at this stage, enabling laboratories to evaluate LIS vendors using consistent, objective criteria.
+Equally important is allowing sufficient time for the selection process; clearly defining project goals, deliverables, and expectations with the chosen LIS provider lays the foundation for long-term success.

 Avoiding Common Pitfalls